-For a search engine or web crawler a listings approach makes it difficult to index the page effectively for each artist.
+For a search engine or web crawler, a listings approach makes it difficult to index the page effectively for each event.
 Simply put, most of the information on the page is not relevant to one artist, or one show.
-Similarly, the web address (url), title and description tag – three of the most important pieces of data a search engine takes into account when ranking your web page – are likely generic, rather than keyword-rich.
+Similarly, the title tag and the description tag – some of the most important pieces of data a search engine takes into account when ranking your web page – are likely generic, rather than keyword-rich.

 How one web page for each event benefits you

 Web searches lead to the most relevant page on the web based on the keywords searched.

 When all the relevant content about a show is put on one web page, we are able to provide a richer, more compelling and specific experience to the human user.
 Headlines and body text are specific to the artist or show, boosting credibility with the search engine.
 We can also code the page in order to optimize it for search.
 For instance, the artist name or show title can be used in the web address, title tag and description tag.

 Adding your town, event date, and start time also helps search engines surface your specific events (i.e., What’s on in Calgary tonight; versus Matt Anderson tour).
 Provide this factual information as plainly as possible, separated out on different lines (not within sentences or a paragraph).
 Use consistent date and time formats across all your event pages.